-Public Transport, Cab or driving.
-Larger Theme Parks are often well serviced by public transport and you get dropped off close to the entrance.
-If you are driving check if there is there a charge for the car park, how close is it to the entrance, can you save money by booking it in advance?
+Larger parks are often well serviced by public transport and you get dropped off close to the entrance.
+If you are driving check if there is a charge for the car park, how close is it to the entrance, and can you save money by booking it in advance?

-Ticket prices vary depending on the time of year but you can often make savings by booking them online in advance.
-It can also mean less time in the queue.
+Ticket prices vary depending on the time of year, but you can often make savings by booking them online in advance.
+Not only does this help your cash flow for these big days out, but can also mean less time in the queue when you arrive.

 #4.
-Be realistic about how many parks you can visit on one trip!
+Be realistic about how much you can actually do

 #6.
 Research food & drink options

-Check the website to see if the Theme Park you are visiting allows you to bring food and drink in.
+Check the website to see if the theme park you are visiting allows you to bring food and drink in.
 Some do and others don’t and will check your bags as you enter.
-Many in the USA offer a locker facility situated outside the park where you can store bags and picnics and take a break from the action to enjoy them rather than queuing for food inside.
+Many in the USA offer a locker facility situated at the entrance to the park where you can store bags and picnics and take a break from the action.

 Look at what the theme park offers in terms of time saving options.
 Larger theme parks often offer you the choice to purchase line jump passes.
 If you are going at a busy time these may be worth considering.